 Federal Work Study

 Federal Work-Study is one of the Campus-Based Aid Programs.
 This program provides University and community service jobs to Ohio University students who qualify.
-Work-Study awards are based on the results of your Free Application for Federal Student Aid (FAFSA).
-Only students who have been awarded Federal Work-Study on their OHIO Student Center can view and select a Work-Study position.
+Work-Study is based on the results of your Free Application for Federal Student Aid (FAFSA).
+Only students who have been offered Federal Work-Study on their OHIO Student Center can view and select a Work-Study position.

 How do I apply for Federal Work-Study?